Food security: Utilization

 The next pillar of food security is food utilization, which refers to the metabolism of food by individuals.
 Once the food is obtained by a household, a variety of factors affect the quantity and quality of food that reaches members of the household.
 To achieve food security, the food ingested must be safe and must be enough to meet the physiological requirements of each individual.
 Food safety affects food utilization, and can be affected by the preparation, processing, and cooking of food in the community and household.
-How we prepare food is largely influenced by our culture.
-Traditional food processing can greatly affect food utilization and influence present-day food preparation.
-Techniques such as fermenting, germination, and soaking can improve the nutritional value and safety of food while being cost and energy efficient.
-Exploring the benefits of traditional techniques and how different cultures utilize food can allow for a deeper understanding of food processing, preparation, and storage of food and increase overall food security.

 Nutritional values of the household determine food choice, and whether food meets cultural preferences is important to utilization in terms of psychological and social well-being.
 Access to healthcare is another determinant of food utilization since the health of individuals controls how the food is metabolized.
 For example, intestinal parasites can take nutrients from the body and decrease food utilization.
 Sanitation can also decrease the occurrence and spread of diseases that can affect food utilization.
 Education about nutrition and food preparation can affect food utilization and improve this pillar of food security.

 Stability

 Food stability refers to the ability to obtain food over time.
 Food insecurity can be transitory, seasonal, or chronic.
 In transitory food insecurity, food may be unavailable during certain periods of time.
 At the food production level, natural disasters and drought result in crop failure and decreased food availability.
 Civil conflicts can also decrease access to food.
 Instability in markets resulting in food-price spikes can cause transitory food insecurity.
 Other factors that can temporarily cause food insecurity are loss of employment or productivity, which can be caused by illness.
 Seasonal food insecurity can result from the regular pattern of growing seasons in food production.

-Chronic (or permanent) food insecurity is defined as the long-term, persistent lack of adequate food.
-In this case, households are constantly at risk of being unable to acquire food to meet the needs of all members.

-Chronic and transitory food insecurity are linked since the reoccurrence of transitory food security can make households more vulnerable to chronic food insecurity.

 Agency

 Agency refers to the capacity of individuals or groups to make their own decisions about what foods they eat, what foods they produce, how that food is produced, processed, and distributed within food systems, and their ability to engage in processes that shape food system policies and governance.
+This term shares similar values to those of another important concept, Food sovereignty.